 Parent support groups are an essential part of our school community.
 Parent groups meet monthly and offer support to benefit students to provide such things as library books, playground equipment, field trips, assemblies, book fairs and special classroom or school events.
-For more information, contact your child's school or go online under Student & Parent Resources and click on the Parent Groups tab.
+For more information, contact your child's school or go online under the Parent tab and click on the Parent Groups option.